 Excellent gray uniformity.
-There is very little dirty screen effect, which is great for sports fans.
+There's very little dirty screen effect, which is great for sports fans.
 Uniformity of near-dark scenes is even better, which is great.
-Like previous OLED TVs, there are some very faint horizontal and vertical lines noticeable in a pitch black room when displaying near-black scenes.
+Like previous OLED TVs, there are some very faint horizontal and vertical lines noticeable in a pitch-black room when displaying near-black scenes.

 Overall, it follows the gamma target well, but some near-black details are crushed.
 This can be seen in the spike at the beginning of this higher resolution gamma plot.
 Increasing the Brightness setting does help compensate for this a bit, but doesn't completely correct it.

-After calibration, the LG OLED C9 has nearly perfect accuracy.
+After calibration, this TV has nearly perfect accuracy.
 The white balance dE and color accuracy are both extremely good, and any remaining inaccuracies are completely unnoticeable.

 The TV features an auto-calibration feature.
 This feature still requires a licensed copy of CalMAN, and a colorimeter.

 This TV upscales 480p content well, with no obvious upscaling artifacts.